 Over time, collagen loss and frequent movement deepen these lines, making them more visible whether you smile or frown.
 Some people also develop under-eye bags when they smile, which makes them appear older.

 The best therapy for your wrinkles is determined by the type you have.
-Would under eyes wrinkles botox or filler treatment be the right choice for you?
+Would botox or fillers for under eye wrinkles be the right choice for you?

 What Causes Under-Eye Wrinkles?